Skip to content

 Alternative sea salt Fine

-• Fine grind; clean sweetness.
+• Fine grind; clean flavour profile.

 • Unrefined; no additives.